jonathanmccormack/mba2mfii/README.md

 ## System Requirements

-MBA2MFII is a Python command-line program that is intended for POSIX platforms (Linux, macOS, etc.), but may work on Windows, and requires Python 3.5 or greater in order to run.
+MBA2MFII is a Python command-line program that is intended for POSIX platforms (Linux, macOS, etc.), but should work on Windows, and requires Python 3 in order to run.

 ## Usage